 We partner with parents to build a biblically-centered foundation for their children's lives.
 Lessons and small groups focus on the foundational truths of Jesus and provide opportunities to know and experience Him.
 Our curriculum is called the Gospel Project by Lifeway.
-The major benefits
+The major benefits to Gospel Project are:

 1. Biblically-centered lessons